James Fenimore Cooper: Legacy

 Three dining halls at the State University of New York at Oswego are named in Cooper's remembrance (Cooper Hall, The Pathfinder, and Littlepage) because of his temporary residence in Oswego and for setting some of his works there.

 Cooper Park in Michigan's Comstock Township is named after him.

 The New Jersey Turnpike has a James Fenimore Cooper service area, recognizing his birth in the state.

-The gilded and red tole chandelier hanging in the library of the White House in Washington DC is from the family of James Fenimore Cooper.
+The gilded and red tole chandelier hanging in the library of the White House in Washington, DC, is from the family of James Fenimore Cooper.
 It was brought there through the efforts of First Lady Jacqueline Kennedy in her great White House restoration.
 The James Fenimore Cooper Memorial Prize at New York University is awarded annually to an outstanding undergraduate student of journalism.

 In 2013, Cooper was inducted into the New York Writers Hall of Fame.

 Cooper's novels were very popular in the rest of the world, including, for instance, Russia.
-In particular, great interest of the Russian public in Cooper's work was primarily incited by the novel The Pathfinder, which the renowned Russian literary critic Vissarion Belinsky declared to be "a Shakespearean drama in the form of a novel".
+In particular, great interest of the Russian public in Cooper's work was primarily incited by the novel The Pathfinder, which Russian literary critic Vissarion Belinsky declared to be "a Shakespearean drama in the form of a novel".
 The author was more recognizable by his middle name, Fenimore, exotic to many in Russia.
 This name became a symbol of exciting adventures among Russian readers.
 For example, in the 1977 Soviet movie The Secret of Fenimore (Тайна Фенимора), being the third part of a children's television miniseries Three Cheerful Shifts (Три весёлые смены), tells of a mysterious stranger known as Fenimore, visiting a boys' dorm in a summer camp nightly and relating fascinating stories about Indians and extraterrestrials.